Do Driver Penalty Points Affect My ICBC Premiums?

 - $533 for two roadside suspensions or prohibitions, excessive speed, or use of an electronic device.
 Just one excessive speeding conviction will cost $461.

 The more convictions, the higher the DR premium.
 One issue with the DR is that it is not included on any tickets.
 Many drivers do not know they must pay the DR premium until they receive their ICBC renewals.
-There is only a limited amount of time in which to dispute a traffic ticket.

 Contact a Vancouver ICBC lawyer